 "No need, I'm leaving," I told my friend and guided Tobi out the door and back towards the craft area.

 "Knock, knock," I heard a voice and looked up from my bed, where I was sat on my bed reading my laptop.
-Jamie, our counsellor was leaning on the frame of the door to the cabin.
-The First Aid Course had been really interesting and Mac had been really helpful.
+Jamie, our Counsellor, was leaning on the frame of the door to the cabin.
+The First Aid Course had been really interesting, and Mac had been helpful.